-The "Game of Thrones" season 7 finale is drawing near (we’re guessing we don’t even have to tell you to mark your calendars for Sunday, August 27), and what’s a “GOT” viewing party without the appropriate cocktails?
+The "Game of Thrones" series finale is drawing near, and what’s a "GOT" viewing party without the appropriate cocktails?

 Incomplete, that's what.